OpenAPC/openapc-de/README.md

-Hybrid open access journals, which allow articles to be published immediatley as open access after a charge was paid, rely on both publication fees and subscritions as revenue source.
+Hybrid open access journals, which allow articles to be published immediately as open access after a charge was paid, rely on both publication fees and subscriptions as revenue source.
 This dataset covers 12,947 open access articles being published in hybrid journals.
-Total expenditure amounts to  57,621,042 €.
+Total expenditure amounts to  31,945,003 €.
 Average  fee is 2,467 € and the median 2,469 €.

 The following institutions have contributed expenditures on hybrid open access journal articles.